makapen/Makapen-/README.md

 ## Deploying to AWS

-First, you'll need to obtain your own secret + key from AWS.
+**First**, you'll need to obtain your own secret + key from AWS.
 These can be obtained from going to:

-* Username Dropdown > Security Credentials > Users > Create New User (if not already created) > Select * your username > Select Create Access Key
+* Username Dropdown > Security Credentials > Users > Create New User (if not already created) > Select Username > Select Create Access Key

-Second, once your access key and secret have been activated, you will need to create a `.makapen` folder:
+**Second**, once your access key and secret have been activated, you will need to create a `.makapen` folder:

 `mkdir .makapen`
 `cd .makapen`